Here are 5 stories of unity in the bible to help you keep the relationship between God and that of man.

 iNSPIRATIONAL PRAYER FOR UNITY.

 God, We need you.
 Some days feel so broken and uncertain.
 We’re hurting, we’re struggling, and we’re aware, more than ever, of our own weaknesses, and of the dark forces that constantly surround us, fighting to gain ground in our lives and families.
 We choose to stand our ground today and say, “no more.”
 We ask for your help to set aside our differences and look to the greater cause, the cause of Christ.
 We ask that you would help us to truly live a life of love.
 We ask that you surround this country and cover us with your mighty hand.
-We pray for unity in our land, that in spite of our differences, we would be willing to stand strong together and live out our days with compassion and grace.
+We pray for unity in our land, that despite our differences, we would be willing to stand strong together and live out our days with compassion and grace.
 Remind us to live aware, to redeem the time, listen to your words, and be willing to make a difference in this land.
 Give us the courage to speak out.
 Amen.